Carmel & District Cricket Club: History

-Carmel's Touring XI toured Austria, Slovenia and Croatia in 2010, Poland, Lithuania and Latvia in 2012, Romania and Switzerland in 2013.
+Carmel's Touring XI toured Austria, Slovenia, and Croatia in 2010, Poland, Lithuania and Latvia in 2012, Romania and Switzerland in 2013.
 In 2014 they played the first ever game of cricket in Montenegro against Porto Montenegro Cricket Club as well as returning to Austria, Slovenia and Austria.

 On 8 October 2009 the club lost Peter Ferguson, who died from cancer.
-Ferguson made 1,169 appearances and scored 12,000 runs and took 1,443 wickets.
+Ferguson made 1,169 appearances, scoring 12,000 runs and 1,443 wickets.